 To run a political messaging campaign on the T-Mobile network, a special registration and third-party verification check is required (i.e. Campaign Verify).
 This process is required to the ensure authenticity of the political candidate or entity.

 Currently federal-level candidates or entities (e.g. Presidential or Legislative Candidates, PACs and Committees) are available to registry on Campaign Verify.

 While T-Mobile is the only major wireless carrier the has publicly stated that political text messaging campaigns need to use Campaign Verify, we’ve spoken to other wireless carriers and it’s only a matter of time before the entire industry will require this verification we believe.

-Once information is submitted, a Campaign Verify staff member will verify your information within 1-2 business days.
+Once information is submitted, a Campaign Verify staff member will verify your information within one to two business days.
 If an email address is available on the filing record, the PIN code is sent immediately after verification.
-If no email address is listed and postal mail is required, the PIN code will take 5-7 days to arrive via U.S.P.S.
+If no email address is listed and postal mail is required, the PIN code will take five to seven days to arrive via U.S.P.S.